TradeStation vs. E*Trade Introduction

 Websites

-To place trades, TradeStation has a browser platform you can launch from its website.
-It comes packed with helpful features.
-When we tested it, we really liked:
+For trading, TradeStation has a browser platform that you can open from its website.
+It has many useful features.
+In our test, we especially liked:

-- Trading matrix with order form at the top
+- Trading matrix with an order ticket at the top

-- Option chains with built-in spreads and small profit/loss graphs
+- Option chains with spreads and small P/L diagrams

 Winner: E*Trade